 China Camp State Park has a rich history that began with the indigenous Miwok people who thrived in the area for thousands of years.
 With the arrival of Europeans, the Miwok population began to decline.
 In the 1870’s, Chinese fishermen settled in the area and built a small village

 Roughly 20 miles north of San Francisco, China Camp State Park rests on the San Pedro Peninsula in San Rafael, California.
-History buffs will appreciate the historic China Camp Village while mountain bikers and hikers will enjoy exploring more than 1,600 acres parkland.
+History buffs will appreciate the historic China Camp Village while mountain bikers and hikers will enjoy exploring more than 1,600 acres of parkland.

 Locke came to be in 1915.
 It is a town that was built by Chinese for the Chinese population of workers after many were displaced as a result of a fire in nearby Walnut Grove.
 The entire town of Locke is a historical site even though it is home to many people.
 There is a visitor center, some interesting shops, and a couple of good restaurants.